Butch Cassidy and the Sundance Kid: Filming

-Filming locations include the ghost town of Grafton, Zion National Park, Snow Canyon State Park, and the city of St. George.
+Principal photography took place on-location in Utah and Colorado, and in Mexico.
+Utah filming locations include the ghost town of Grafton, Zion National Park, Snow Canyon State Park, and the city of St. George.
 These areas remain popular film tourism destinations, including the Cassidy Trail in Red Canyon.
+Shooting in Mexico took place in Taxco, Cuernavaca, along the Sierra Madre Occidental, and at Estudios Churubusco in Mexico City.

 Soundtrack

 Burt Bacharach and Hal David wrote the song "Raindrops Keep Fallin' on My Head" for the film.
 Some felt the song had the wrong tone for a Western, but George Roy Hill insisted on its inclusion.
 Robert Redford, one of the stars of the film, was among those who disapproved of using the song, though he later acknowledged he was wrong:

 When the film was released, I was highly critical: How did the song fit with the film?
 There was no rain.
 At the time, it seemed like a dumb idea.
 How wrong I was, as it turned out to be a giant hit.